PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 1. Kleinman sees two processes at work: "competition" which is survival of the fittest, and "DNA evolutionary adaptation" which is changes of genotypes by mutation, either deleterious or beneficial.
 Is this terminology helpful?
-2. His equations are all about how many organisms (or cells) need to be available to get a given probability that a beneficial allele will arise by mutation.
+2. His equations are all about how many organisms (or cells) need to have arisen to get a given probability that a beneficial allele will arise by mutation.
 The theory uses the stochastic process of mutation.
 How does natural selection affect this?
 3. His treatment of recombination between genotypes with two or more loci assumes that offspring of a cross between a haploid